bjornarprytz/JamNow.Template/readme.md

 ### Meta

-- Figure out how to develop for mobile
+- Figure out how to use these Godot tools
-  - How to use the on-screen keyboard
+  - Theme
+  - UI